 Bone grafting at Brunswick Smiles is a minor surgery.

-Typically, the bone grafting procedure is performed in-house at our Monmouth Junction, NJ dental office.
-A small incision is made in the soft tissue to gain access to the underlying bone.
+Typically, the bone grafting procedure is performed in-house by our Monmouth Junction dentist at our Monmouth Junction, NJ dental office.
+A small incision is made by our dentist near you in the soft tissue to gain access to the underlying bone.
 Then, the grafting material is filled in the space.
 The material used for bone grafts can be harvested from the patient’s own body.
 Also, the material can come from a lab, derived from a human or animal donor.
 The processed bone minerals will stimulate new bone growth in the treatment area.

 Bone grafts are used at Brunswick Smiles Family Dentistry to achieve the following treatment goals:

-Save Healthy Teeth: When advanced gum disease leads to bone deterioration, teeth loosen, and eventually fall out.
-To avoid tooth loss, bone grafting is used to generate new bone and keep teeth in place.
+Save Healthy Teeth: When advanced gum disease leads to bone deterioration, teeth loosen and eventually fall out.
+Avoid tooth loss, and bone grafting is used to generate new bone and keep teeth in place.

 Tooth Extractions: Today, it is common practice to place grafting material into the empty socket after tooth removal.
 This allows for the option to place a dental implant in the future.